If you ask someone who’s been in the project management world for a while how they became a project manager, you’ll likely hear this answer:

 I don’t think this is a necessity, but it can be very useful.
 It can open up more specialized roles where a technical background is necessary, and it can provide context when you’re trying to understand timings and issues within a project.

 I come from a non-web design or development background—and because the personal skills I discussed above are so integral to the project manager role, I think you can be a digital project manager without having web design or development experience.

 One tip though: hopefully you’re interested in the web design and development world.
 I love reading articles, digging into things, and following people from these industries on Twitter, and I think this has really helped me over the years.

 Now, I love a project management methodology chat.
 I think it’s such an interesting part of the PM world.
-There are a lot of different methodologies to pick from (Waterfall, Scrum, Kanban, XP PRINCE2…).
+There are a lot of different methodologies to pick from (Waterfall, Scrum, Kanban, XP, PRINCE2, etc.).
 Generally the organization you join is following a certain process or workflow, whether that’s a strict reflection of a framework or a more hybrid approach.

-Therefore, any interest and knowledge around different methodologies would be an added bonus—there are loads of articles on this out there, some of which I linked to earlier in the article!
+Therefore, any interest and knowledge around different methodologies would be an added bonus.

 A question that comes up frequently when I speak to new project managers is, “Do I need to get certified in order to progress as a PM?”